igrishaev/deed/readme.md

    Nippi's.
 Namely, it allows to lazily iterate by a series of encoded data instead of reading the whole dump at once.

+6. Why not using popular and cross-platform formats like JSON, Message Pack, or YAML?
+Well, because of poor types support.
+JSON has only primitive types and collections, and nothing else.
+Extending it with custom types is always a pain.
+At the same time, I want my decoded data be as close to the origin data as possible, say, `LocalDateTime` be an instance of `LocalDateTime` but not a string nor `java.util.Date`.
+Sometimes, preserving metadata is crucial.
+To haldle all of these cases, there is only one solution: make your own library.

 ## Installation & Requirements

 Deed requires Java version at least 16 to run.
 Tested with Clojure 1.9.0.